-In a previous article in this series I discussed whether or not to transform data that is non-normally distributed in order to make the data normally distributed.
-In that article I stated the following:
+In a previous article in this series, I discussed whether to transform data that is non-normally distributed in order to make the data normally distributed.
+In that article, I stated the following:

 I used Minitab to determine that the distribution that best fits the data is the Largest Extreme Value Distribution.
 I then performed the capability analysis for Non-Normal Data using the Largest Extreme Value Distribution in Minitab and got the following result.
 This analysis shows that the process is not at all capable of meeting the requirement.

 The student subsequently stated that he had tried the Non-Normal Capability Analysis, but he got results similar to when he used the Normal Capability Analysis, i.e., the process was not capable.
 He referred to the fact that the process was not capable as a “failure”, and he went on to transform his data using a Johnson Transformation.